telerik/fiddler-jam-docs/get-started/get-started-extension.md

 ---
 title: First Steps
-description: "Install the Fiddler Jam Chrome Extension and learn how to record network logs, reproduce an issue at hand, and save and share the recording with the engineering teams."
+description: "Install the Fiddler Jam Chrome Extension and learn how to record and preview network logs, and save and share the recording with the engineering teams."
 slug: first_steps_extension
-previous_url: /extension/recording-a-log, /extension/submitting-a-log
+previous_url: /extension/installation, /extension/recording-a-log, /extension/submitting-a-log
 publish: true
 position: 1
 ---